One Day in Key West Travel Guide Pins 1

 Every evening, locals and visitors gather in the famous Mallory Square to send the day off.
 Expect to find musicians, street performers, and food stands, which will properly entertain you.

 Another popular spot for sunset photos is the Southernmost Tip Buoy.
 The vistas from the corner are magnificent.
-However, have in mind that the spot can get jam-packed with tourists.
+However, keep in mind that the spot can get jam-packed with tourists.

 Alternatively, you can join a sunset sail to enjoy the vibrant spectacle in style from the water.